-A naturally small growing species, Acacia argyrophylla comes in two forms, the species itself which can reach around 4 metres in height, and a dwarf form which will reach around 1.5 metres.
-Both are commonly called the Silver Mulga for the silvery green colour of the foliage and both have typical golden yellow flowers.
+A naturally small growing species, Acacia argyrophylla comes in two forms: the species itself which can reach around 4 metres in height, and a dwarf form which will reach around 1.5m.
+Both are commonly called the Silver Mulga for the silvery green colour of the foliage, and both have typical golden yellow flowers.

 - Hill up the soil to improve drainage if needed.

 - Plant and water in with a liquid seaweed fertiliser.

 - Mulch lightly around the plant.